-As remarkable as its eccentric socialite founder, the Isabella Stewart Gardner Museum is a lavish reconstruction of a 15th century Venetian palace, complete with an exquisite interior courtyard.
+As remarkable as its eccentric socialite founder, the Isabella Stewart Gardner Museum is a lavish reconstruction of a 15th century Venetian palace, including an exquisite interior courtyard.
 Conceived by Gardner and her husband to house the growing collection amassed during their extensive travels, the museum opened in 1903.
 Every item in the 2,500-piece collection, spanning European, Asian and Islamic art from classical times to the turn of the 20th century, is meticulously placed according to Gardner’s personal instructions.
-(The downside is the empty frames that once contained priceless paintings, stolen in 1990.)
-Among the many highlights are John Singer Sargent’s El Jaleo and Titian’s Europa.
 A new wing, designed by museum maestro Renzo Piano, houses gallery space for special exhibitions and other facilities.

 |Venue name:||Isabella Stewart Gardner Museum||Contact:|